 Attach all four 12″ boards to one side, using 2 1/2″ pocket hole screws.
 Make sure pocket holes are facing out.
 This will make it easier to attach the other side….

 Attach the other side to the top of the stretchers (12″ boards), using 2 12″ p.h. screws.
 Note: this picture shows the frame on its side.
-Be sure to flip it once to sit it upright, before starting next step (“Wrapping the Frame”)….
+Be sure to rotate it once to sit it upright, before starting next step (“Wrapping the Frame”)….

 Step Five: Wrap frame with plywood for your modern coffee table

 Your coffee table frame should now be in the upright position and look like this.
 (See picture below).
 Cut plywood to fit each section and attach using 1 1/2″ wood screws.
 I found it easiest to attach in the following order: